splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 Alex uses Tag Spotlight to get more context
 =============================================================================

 Alex selects this endpoint and reviews the Tag Spotlight details.
-Alex notices that a http.status_code 503 is the top high-latency tag.
+Alex notices that an http.status_code 503 is the top high-latency tag.
 Alex selects this tag to explore in Tag Spotlight.

 ..  image:: /_images/apm/apm-use-cases/EndpointPerTagSpotlight.png
     :width: 50%
     :alt: This screenshot shows the Tag Spotlight details that are available when selecting an endpoint in endpoint performance

-In Tag Spotlight Alex locates the 503 status codes and adds a filter Tag Spotlight for 503 responses.
+In Tag Spotlight, Alex locates the 503 status codes and adds a filter Tag Spotlight for 503 responses.
 Now they can see that the latest version released today is responsible for the majority of the 503 responses.
-Having identified some latency associated with the 503 responses in the latest version, Alex consults with their team regarding the cause for the 503 responses.
+Having identified some latency associated with the 503 responses in the latest version, Alex consults with their team regarding the cause of the 503 responses.

 Summary
 ==========